ontop/ontop-tutorial/mapping/uri-templates.md

       foaf:lastName ?lastName ;
       :teaches [ :isGivenAt ?ins2 ] .

-  FILTER(?ins1 < ?ins2)
+  FILTER(str(?ins1) < str(?ins2))
 }
 ```
-Look at the SQL query, it should be very long.
+Look at the SQL query, it should be very long as it suffers from a substantial exponential blowup.
-It suffers from the exponential blowup that we mentioned during the talk.
 Note that the first query also suffers from an exponential blowup but the latter is less important and thus less sensible on our small dataset.